The Initial Coin Offering Madness continues

 Instead of having to go cap in hand to every venture capitalist in town, begging for money – the startup did what’s referred to as an “ICO” – or initial coin offering.
 The general public, anonymously, purchased tokens in the Bancor startup.

-Bancor isn’t the only one to do this, as Brave raised 35M in less than 30 seconds and there are a trail of other startups who within just the past month have also done the same.
+Bancor isn’t the only one to do this, as Brave raised 35M in less than 30 seconds and there is a trail of other startups who within just the past month have also done the same.
 Everyone is making money now – but this bubble will burst at some point.
-Bubbles aren’t always bad, and there is a lot of money to be made, before the bubble pops.
+Bubbles aren’t always bad, and there is a lot of money to be made before the bubble pops.
 If you do decide to purchase any tokens, purchase them wisely, and don’t say you weren’t warned.

 Quote of the day: Five to 10 Years From Now Asia Won’t Need America: Nomura chief economist at Nomura Holdings in Singapore, believes the rapid growth of Asia’s consumer markets will make up for the U.S.’s absence.